 Given that the Faculty Seminar’s objective of fostering intensive intellectual exchange among liberal arts colleagues complements the mission of the Clarke Forum, the Faculty Seminar and the Clarke Forum will typically share the same theme each semester.
 Applicants are therefore encouraged to propose seminar topics suitable as Clarke Forum themes.
-Past seminars have examined “Food,” “Disability,” “Inequality and Mass Incarceration in the U.S.,” “Living in a World of Limits,” “The Meanings of Race,” “Language,” “Water,” “Food,” and “War at Home.”
+Past seminars have examined “Food,” “Disability,” “Inequality and Mass Incarceration in the U.S.,” “Living in a World of Limits,” “The Meanings of Race,” “Language,” “Water,” “Food,” “War at Home,” “Media, Technology & Civic Engagement” and “Big Data.”
 Proposed faculty seminars not suitable as Clarke Forum themes will, however, still be considered, although the Clarke Forum will not be able to fund visiting speakers.

 Faculty Seminar proposals will be selected by a subcommittee of the Research and Development Committee, in consultation with the Director of the Clarke Forum.